193lO084/Blooket-Hacks-V1/README.md

-run gui.exe on blooket or it wont work.
-EXTRACT THE FILE BEFORE USING!
+run python script then the gui.
+EXTRACT IT